scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         problems.
     -   If a font contains multiple ttf names for a given string in a language then allow the user to pick which one s/he likes best.
-    -   Another case where a bad otf table crashes fontforge
+    -   Another case where a bad otf table crashes websharpstudios
     -   If a ttf/otf font does not contain a postscript FontName string in the name table, then ff's attempt to synthesize one out of fullname/familyname did not check for a valid name.